Herodian architecture

 Herodian architecture is a style of classical architecture characteristic of the numerous building projects undertaken during the reign (37–4 BC) of Herod the Great, the Roman client king of Judea.
 Herod undertook many colossal building projects, most famously his reconstruction of the Temple in Jerusalem (c.
 19 BC).
 Many of his structures were built upon comparable, previous Hasmonean buildings and most of his have, in their turn, vanished as well.

+Herod's architectural endeavors are distinguished by their strategic placement to maximize dramatic vistas, evident in locations such as the northern palace at Masada, the third palace at Jericho, the seaside palace at Caesarea, and the Herodium near the desert's edge.
+Many of his projects often combined multiple purposes, incorporating ceremonial and administrative spaces, storage, water facilities, baths, swimming pools, and fortifications.
+Emphasis was also placed on integrating water features and greenery, utilizing local materials like kurkar in Caesarea and limestone in desert regions.
+Concurrently, Herod imported exotic materials, such as volcanic sand from Italy for Caesarea, and employed foreign craftsmen for intricate decorations and the opus reticulatum technique.

 Innovations

 Herod introduced numerous architectural innovations and construction techniques in his buildings, such as the domes inside the Double Gate to the Temple Mount.
 He adapted the mikveh—a Jewish ritual bath—for use as the frigidarium in the Roman-style bathhouses in his many palaces.
 Herod also developed an innovative combination of palace and fortress; examples include the Antonia Fortress in Jerusalem, the Herodium in the Judean Desert about 2 miles south of Bethlehem, and Masada.
 Characteristically, they have (or had) one tower higher and stronger than the others.
 Herod's fortification innovations strongly influenced the military architecture of subsequent generations.

 In line with contemporary Jewish customs, Herod generally avoided the representation of human and animal figures, even in the closed and private parts of his palaces, but there were a few exceptions.
 Herod's Palace reportedly had bronze figures (probably animals) through which water was dispensed.
 Towards the end of his reign, Herod erected a golden eagle above the gate of the Temple.
 This caused some outrage within the city, and several youths removed and destroyed the eagle.
 They were subsequently executed.